sarfarazmirrorscore/react-g1/CONTRIBUTING.md

 # Some Important Points To Getting Started

 - First clone this repo
-- create brach with your name inside project
+- create a branch with your name inside the project
 - push from your own brach for the changes that you have made
-- have review of your change and add PR
+- have a review of your change and add PR